 To qualify for graduation from the BSBA program, students must complete a minimum of 123 credit hours.

-Transfer students are required to take at least 30 credits in SBM at the 300 or 400 level, including MGT 406 Business Policy and Strategy.
+In meeting the graduation residence requirements in upper level courses, transfer students must complete at least 30 of the 36 credits required at the 300 or 400 level in courses taught in SBM, including MGT 406, Business Policy and Strategy.